 You pour yourself a cup of coffee, look at your calendar, and get ready to take on the day’s work.
 You open your emails, look for anything urgent, and then you see it.
 Google has informed you that your Merchant Center account has been suspended.
 Just like that?
 Suddenly, your whole plan for today has gone out the window.

 Unfortunately, Google Merchant Center accounts may get suspended without warning.
 Google rarely provides an in-depth explanation for why your product or account has been flagged, and contacting Google support can be a process that doesn’t yield any answers quickly.
-We’re going to help solve one of the most frustrating Google Merchant Center violations, the “Misrepresentation of self or product” message.
+We’re going to show you how to fix one of the most frustrating Google Merchant Center violations, the “Misrepresentation of self or product” message, which can cause an account suspension.

 You may see something like this in your GMC notifications, or receive an email like this: “Account suspended due to policy violation: Misrepresentation of self or product (Untrustworthy promotions).”